Team-Fjorden/ios-sdk/Readme.md

 ### React to changes

-The `GripManager` exposes a `state` property you can read at all times.
 If you are interested being informed when the state changes, call `subscribeToStateChanges()`.
 See examples below.

 ```swift
 for await state in GripManager.default.subscribeToStateChanges() {